slateci/slateci.github.io/_posts/2020-05-12-Network-Policy.md

 type: markdown
 ---

 The SLATE team and collaborators continue to target security as a major focus.
 The SLATE team is configuring all the offered  applications in the SLATE stable catalog with Kubernetes Network Policy hooks in the Helm deployment charts.
-Though initially open, these hooks should allow an administrator to quickly add different ranges for restricting their applications.
+Though initially open, these hooks should allow an administrator to quickly define a set of IP ranges to restrict access to an application.
 <!--end_excerpt-->

 ## Network Policy Definition